Utah Admin. Code R315-262-17 - General - Conditions for Exemption for a Large Quantity Generator that Accumulates Hazardous Waste

 clearly with:

-(B) An indication of
+(B) an indication of

-the hazards of the contents, examples include, but are not limited to:
+the hazards of the contents, examples include:

 (I) the applicable hazardous waste

-characteristic(s), i.e., ignitable, corrosive, reactive, toxic;
+characteristics, that is, ignitable, corrosive, reactive, toxic;

 (II) hazard communication consistent with the